nhsuk/nhsapp-frontend/docs/get-started/prototyping.md

   - getStarted
 ---

-This guide explains how to create prototypes using the NHS App design system and [NHS prototype kit](https://nhsuk-prototype-kit.azurewebsites.net/docs).
+This guide explains how to create prototypes using the NHS App design system with the [NHS prototype kit](https://nhsuk-prototype-kit.azurewebsites.net/docs).

 You must follow the [NHS prototype kit setup guide](https://nhsuk-prototype-kit.azurewebsites.net/docs) first.